MirelaGTulbure/gaec-lab/content/authors/yurishendryk/_index.md

 - Alumni
 ---

-As a result of his PhD work Tino got a hydrology Post Doc job at UNSW.
+As a result of his PhD work Yuri got a remote sensing/ machine leanring Post Doc job focusing on precision agriculture at Australia's Commonwealth Scientific and Industrial Research Organisation.